Luis Tascón: Biography

 Luis Tascón was re-elected to the National Assembly in the parliamentary election of 2005, representing MVR and the Communist Party of Venezuela of Táchira state.
 In 2008 he was denied membership of the new PSUV party after he "denounced irregularities in the Ministry of Infrastructure under the management of José David Cabello" (brother of Diosdado Cabello).
-He subsequently formed the New Revolutionary Road party, which broadly supports the Bolivarian Revolution.
+He subsequently formed the New Revolutionary Road party, which broadly supported the Bolivarian Revolution.

 Tascón died on 12 August 2010 of colon cancer.